Too Many People Putting Forth Their Best Efforts

 Hard work will not ensure quality.
 Best efforts will not ensure quality, and neither will gadgets, computers or investment in machinery.
 A necessary ingredient for improvement of quality is the application of profound knowledge.
 There is no substitute for knowledge.
 Knowledge we have in abundance.
 We must learn to use it.

 There is no simple answer to learning how to apply knowledge effectively.
 The entire scope of Deming’s work addresses that question.
-The seminars, books and videos aimed to show people the problems with the existing management practices and explaining what to do in order to achieve the best results.
+The seminars, books, and videos aimed to show people the problems with existing management practices and explain what to do in order to achieve the best results.
 The individual items he brings up in the excerpt are addressed in posts in this blog (just search for them to read more, or add a comment on any you have questions or thoughts about).

 I can understand why some managers would rather they could just “motivate” people to work harder instead of learning how to lead an organization to be successful.
-But as Dr. Deming says on page 19 of Out of the Crisis
+But as Dr. Deming says on page 19 of Out of the Crisis:

 Best efforts are essential.
 Unfortunately, best efforts, people charging this way and that way without guidance of principles, can do a lot of damage.